TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 This determines whether to load and use a flat field correction image in full frame image capture (separate commands exist for preview images).

-<OFF|ON|image_file> - the string constant symbols OFF or ON or the name of an image file (either the full path and name or just the name but in any case no white spaces are allowed).
+<OFF|ON|image_file> - a string varval.
+This must evaluate to either the (case sensitive) strings ON or OFF or the file name (optionally to include the full path) of an image to be used as the flat field correction image.
+File names and paths must not contain spaces.
+This argument may be up to SCNFNAME_MAX bytes long (currently set at 259 bytes).

+**Note**: If the argument is longer than SCNFNAME_MAX bytes it will be truncated to that limit when read by the interpreter so longer file or path names will likely result in an error when the interpreter attempts to read them.

 **Note**: If you select to supply an image file this command only loads the file and passes it to the server.
 It does not set the 'Use ff correction' flag to ON.
 Whether to use that file or not depends on you issuing this command again with a specific OFF or ON argument (it defaults to OFF before you first make a definitive choice).

 **Note**: A flat field correction image can only be pgm (P5), ppm (P6), bmp, or raw doubles (mono or colour).
-For information about the use of raw doubles images see the section on df_correction.
+For a file name to be acceptable it must have an extension or name ending appropriate to its format (case is not important here) and must be one of: .pgm, .ppm, .bmp, _y.dou, _i.dou, _r.dou, _g.dou, _b.dou .
+For more information about the use of raw doubles images see the section on df_correction.

 **Note**: More detail about the use of a flat field image can be found in the pardcap user manual.
 More information about raw doubles format images (the .dou and .qih conventions) can be found in the Biaram user manual.